JulianC606/finance/README.md

 ## IMPORTANT CHANGES

+This is a fork from [marksweston/finance](https://github.com/marksweston/finance) only to fix some deprecations methods.

 Contributions by [@thadd](https://github.com/thadd) and [@bramswenson](https://github.com/bramswenson) have made the `finance` library fully compatible with rails, at the cost of the `#years` and